HoangViet144/HabitTrackerApp/README.md

 Therefore, it is necessary to have an app which can not only push them little pressure but also record their effort.
 As a result, our app - Habit Tracker App is a perfectly suitable application for them.

 With our app, users can create a habit goal to achieve with a due date, edit them, delete them and also see list of goals they have finished.
+Moreover, our app save all data on remote storage which helps them to get old data when they use new device or reinstall application.